Temporomandibular disorders

 There is markedly limited mouth opening (closed lock) suggesting disc displacement without reduction.

-Consider referral to additional specialists if appropriate, such as to:
+Consider referral to additional specialists if appropriate including:

 A dentist, if there is poor dental health, suspected malocclusion or dental pathology, or for consideration of an occlusal splint (usually worn at night and which may be useful for people who grind or clench their teeth).